sasamil/parsing-arithmetic-expression/Python/readme.md

 Small Python code example to demonstarte the new approach for expression parsing.
 It is assumed that input-expression is valid and already tokenized (no blank spaces, no multi-character tokens).
 The focus is at new parsing algorithm here.
-So, please see the rpn-function.
+So, please see the "rpn" function, in code.